Chubbyman2/Clarisse/README.md

 # Clarisse
-My first project, a virtual assistant that has a bunch of random functions built in.
+My first project, created when I was first learning Python.
+A virtual assistant that has a bunch of random functions built in.